jubilee-church-coventry/pa-team/editing-and-uploading-preaches.md

 * Guideline 1
 * Guideline 2

 Start by finding the position you want the final export to start from by clicking on the track to set the playback start position and pressing the play button or the space-bar.
-You may wish to zoom in to the audio track to allow you to more acurately position the playback position, zoom controls are in the `view` menu.
+You may wish to zoom in to the audio track to allow you to more accurately position the playback position, zoom controls are in the `view` menu.

 When you've found the start position you want, use `Edit -> Select -> Track Start to Cursor` to select all the audio in the track up to that point, and then use `Edit -> Delete` to remove it.